 I am concerned that our precious heritage of worship, joyous praise music, and celebratory services are under attack from those who would so narrowly and selfishly define worship by their own personal tastes.
-In this climate the Holy Spirit is not free to move among us like He so desires.
-It bothers me that people would leave a church because of a certain sound or style or instrument or other surface issues.
+In this type of climate, the Holy Spirit is not free to move among us like He so desires.
+It bothers me that people would leave a church because of a certain sound or style or instrument or other surface issue.

 However, it also bothers me that so many Nazarene churches never sing a hymn, the bedrock foundation of our worship tradition.
-I am concerned that we often fill quotas in worship in terms of praise songs or hymns and adhere to some earthly-based system of what kind of music we should use rather than seeking God and His Spirit's leadership.
-Why not seek the Spirit's direction as to what a certain service theme or message calls for, regardless of hymn or chorus, regardless of the music?s age.
+I am concerned that we often fill quotas in worship in terms of praise songs or hymns and adhere to some earth-based system of what kind of music we should use, rather than seeking God and His Spirit's leadership.
+Why not seek the Spirit's direction as to what a certain service theme or message calls for, regardless of hymn or chorus, regardless of the music's age?

 We must be people of worship — let us embrace the ancient songs of our heritage and sing them with gusto as well as worship in the new voices and sounds of praise that allow the Holy Spirit to speak to us in today's language and style.
 We must refuse to divide over, of all things, the worship of God.
 What a travesty to see holiness people stubbornly refusing to budge and coming to permanent division over songs of praise to the King!
 Where in the scripture, especially the Psalms, do we find biblical foundation for such division?

 Respecting Nazarene Higher Education